 – What are the opportunities that production digitalization brings to industries in general and to the defense industry in particular?

-– Today, Russian industrial sector requires new management models and technologies rather than only substantial material resources for modification.
-Existing infrastructure can work faster and more effective.
-This is a global challenge of today in response to which we should undertake efforts towards digitalization and not wait for appearance of industry standards and ready-to-use typical solutions proven by industry leaders.
-It’s important to take into account that digital economy is not a thing in itself, and there is no sense in perceiving it just as fashionable trend fed by close attention of state and business.
+– Today, the Russian industrial sector requires new management models and technologies rather than only substantial material resources for modification.
+Existing infrastructure can work faster and more effectively.
+This is a global challenge of today in response to which we should undertake efforts towards digitalization and not wait for the appearance of industry standards and ready-to-use typical solutions proven by industry leaders.
+It’s important to take into account that the digital economy is not a thing in itself, and there is no sense in perceiving it just as a fashionable trend fed by the close attention of state and business.
 This is backed by real economic effects.

-Previously the question of how to make general transfer from manual to machine operations at mechanical level has been addressed, but now actual agenda aims towards enhancement of equipment operation and technological processes efficiency, delegation of routine and hazardous operations to robots or artificial intelligence.
-New process management model based on digital transformation should be quick, precise and eco-friendly in the broad sense of the word.
+Previously the question of how to make a general transfer from manual to machine operations at the mechanical level has been addressed, but now the actual agenda aims towards enhancement of equipment operation and technological processes efficiency, the delegation of routine and hazardous operations to robots or artificial intelligence.
+A new process management model based on digital transformation should be quick, precise, and eco-friendly in the broad sense of the word.

 Primary conditions of sustainable development of any industrial facility include real-time automatic control of productive assets, predictability of systems’ operation, as well as reducing transaction costs.
 Meeting these requirements in contemporary reality is provided with the use of data-based management.
 Data collection as such is still a weak point of the industry.
-In particular, in Russia and in the most part of the world, 90% of industrial equipment is not being monitored, parameters of its operation are not accounted and analyzed.
-Thereby, country mean utilization of machine pool accounts to 30% in average.
-Therefore, a path to digital production starts from connecting to Industrial Internet of Things (IIoT).
+In particular, in Russia and in most part of the world, 90% of industrial equipment is not being monitored, parameters of its operation are not accounted for and analyzed.
+Thereby, country mean utilization of machine pool accounts for 30% on average.
+Therefore, a path to digital production starts from connecting to the Industrial Internet of Things (IIoT).